mcfoxlegacy/visual_condition_builder/README.md

 values | Sets the default values for this field, restricting the user to those values. group | Creates a separation in the field list by grouping the fields with this group

 By default, the condition builder implements some operators and arguments, allowing you to enter only the operator name, like: `operators: [:eq, :between]`
+You can also inform `operators: []` to hide operator's box.

 List of default operators: